How to Get Juncos to Visit Your Bird Feeder

 Green: Year-Round range

-Juncos are common visitors to homes throughout suburban neighborhoods.
-According to the Cornell Bird Lab, they’re one of the most prevalent backyard birds in North America with a count of 630 million individuals.
-With that, you’ll very likely have success drawing in this bird with a few quick steps.
-You just need to have their favorite foods on hand and know how they like to eat.
+So, you’ll likely have success drawing in this bird with a few quick steps.
+You just need to have their favorite foods on hand and know how they prefer to eat.
 Everything else is a bonus.

 Buy Bird Seed that Juncos Love – Sunflower Seed and Millet